 Whether or not you choose BankUnited will also depend on your individual goals.
-There are only six term options to choose from and the shortest is 12 months.
-So if you have a need for extra liquidity and aren't prepared to tie up your cash for a year, you'd be best served looking elsewhere for CDs with shorter tems.
+There are only six term options to choose from and the shortest is 6 months.
+So if you have a need for extra liquidity and aren't prepared to tie up your cash for half a year, you'd be best served looking elsewhere for CDs with shorter terms.
 If parking that cash in a CD works with your financial strategy, you can reap the rewards of relatively robust interest rates.

 Below is a rundown of the information you need to decide if a BankUnited CD account is right for you.